sahusatya2008/schoolmanagementsystem/README.md

 # School Management System

-A comprehensive school management system built with Python and MySQL.
+A comprehensive school management system built with Python and MySQL designed by Satya Narayan Sahu of class 12th, and legally owns this software contents and the entire program.
+It is stricly prohibited to take anything from this content, if neended feel free to seek help from the author, on credits definately help will be given as per demanded.

 ## Prerequisites